 Trying to name the best Hot Wheels cars of the past 50 plus years is an almost impossible task.
 There are just so many great cars to choose from.
-In putting together this list, I looked at rarity, monetary value and want.
+In putting together this list I looked at rarity, monetary value and want.
 Yes there are cars that didn’t make the list that are reported to have more monetary value than some I have here, but as far as I’m concerned these are the priceless pieces of Hot Wheels history.

 Yes, there are cars that didn’t make the list that are reported to have more monetary value than some I have here, but as far as I’m concerned, these are the priceless pieces of Hot Wheels history.

 1. Pink Rear-Loading Volkswagen Beach Bomb (1969)

 This Pink Rear-Loading Beach Bomb is a pre-production piece built in 1969 as the Volkswagen Beach Bomb with surfboards loaded into the vehicle through the open rear window rather than the production version we know of today where the boards slide into a side pod.
 This prototype car was too narrow to fit and function properly with the Hot Wheels Super Charger.
 Thus the narrow body style was never produced for the public.
 Those that were produced were given to Mattel employee’s children for “Play Testing” and that is where they have been found – in the collections of past employees.

 For years it was believed that only one Pink Rear-Loading Beach Bomb existed and that it sold for $72,000.
 Today it could fetch well over $100,000.